 Through the ministry of the priest, Jesus touches the sick to heal them.
 The primary effect is a spiritual healing through which the person receives the Holy Spirit’s gift of peace and courage.

 Individual anointing and the Sacrament of Reconciliation for those in the hospital or home bound may be requested by calling the Parish Office at (248) 651-9595.

 Note-All hospitals have a Catholic Chaplin assigned; contact the Chaplin’s Office at any one of the hospitals.

 The Sacrament of Marriage is a covenant relationship between the husband and wife, a permanent union of persons capable of knowing and loving each other and God.

 All couples planning to be married at St. Irenaeus should contact Fr.
-Brian Chabala or the Parish Office.
+Gerry LeBoeuf or the Parish Office at (248) 651-9595.
 You must initiate contact a minimum of six months prior to the wedding.

 Valuable planning details are accessible in this Marriage in St. Irenaeus brochure.

 Ordination to the priesthood is always a call and a gift from God.
-Those who seek priesthood respond generously to God’s call using the words of the prophet, “Here I am, send me” (Is 6:8).
+Those who seek priesthood respond generously to God’s call using the words of the prophet, “Here I am, send me” (Isaiah 6:8).
 If you have questions about becoming a Permanent Deacon or Priest, please contact the Parish Office and Fr.
-Brian or one of the deacons will be happy to speak with you.
+Gerry or one of the deacons will be happy to speak with you.